 Yorkshire Terriers are popular due to their small size, adaptability, intelligence, low-maintenance grooming, and hypoallergenic qualities.

-They also make great pets because of their ability to form strong bonds with their owners and serve as watchdogs.
+They also make great pets because they can form strong bonds with their owners and serve as watchdogs.

-Their small size makes them suitable for smaller living spaces, and they require less exercise than other breeds.
+Their small size makes them suitable for smaller living spaces and require less exercise than other breeds.

 Yorkies are known for being enthusiastic and entertaining companions.